Traces for factorization homology in dimension 1: Factorization homology

 \section{Factorization homology}

-We first recall some key definitions and constructions concerning factorization homology, as originally developed in~\cite{fact1} and developed further in~\cite{enriched1}.
+We first recall some key definitions and constructions concerning factorization homology, as developed in~\cite{fact1} and~\cite{circle}.
 These recollections are not intended to be comprehensive, and we refer a reader to those sources for definitions and in-depth discussion.
 We then supply minor technical results that are used in the body of the article above.

-\begin{convention} In this section, $\cV$ is an $\infty$-category that admits finite limits and geometric realizations. \end{convention}
+\begin{convention} In this section, $\cV$ is an $(\oo,1)$-category that admits finite limits and geometric realizations. \end{convention}